hamxiaoz/10x-developer/javascript.md

 ### Closure
 Closure: when the inner function makes reference to a variable to the outer/surrounding function, this is called closure.
+- More formal definition: A closure = a function + lexical environment within which that function was declared.
+- Usage: promise chain, currying function, this-that pattern，'private' data
   ```javascript
   function runningCounter(start) {
     var val = start;